Statistics in cytoflow#

 ex2 = op.apply(ex)

-This operation splits the data set by different values of IP
+This operation splits the data set by different values of IP, then

 ex2.statistics.keys()